Grow a butterfly garden in a smaller space

 We don’t have to travel far to enjoy wildlife in the summer.
 Sit out on a balcony or patio on a warm, calm day (with the obligatory Pimms and lemonade to hand) and see what flies by.
 With just a few planted pots all manner of hoverflies and bees will stop to take their turn on the flowers.

-But perhaps the most beautiful and ephemeral of our flying visitors are the butterflies.
+But perhaps the most beautiful of our flying visitors are the butterflies.
 The Holly Blue with its azure flash, the dashing red, white and black of the Red Admiral, or the dazzling multi-coloured eye-spots and wing markings of the Peacock butterfly, to name but few.
-Just a little know-how of which plants they like and you’ll have an instant butterfly container garden.
+Just a little know-how of which plants they like and you’ll have an instant butterfly garden.